 About this site

-In its current incarnation the site is a collection of interlinked HTML files output by a custom static site generator and served by Caddy.
+In its current incarnation, the site is a collection of interlinked HTML files output by a custom static site generator and served by Caddy.
+The result is something like a wiki that only one person can edit.

-3. Converts Markdown to HTML with Pandoc;
+3. Convert Markdown to HTML with Pandoc

-I version the content and the code separately in two Git repositories.
-The result is something like a wiki that only one person edits.
+I keep the content and the code versioned separately in two different Git repositories.

 Influences on the site include Wikipedia, the Tcler’s Wiki, Ward Cunningham’s wiki, the Memex and Ted Nelson’s writings, TiddlyWiki, TV Tropes, Everything2, and Everything Shii Knows.